-If you enter a string of letters which cannot be found in the currently selected corpus, it does not always mean that the word is misspelt, but rather that no results can be found.
-On the other hand, if you click on the hamburger button again you should get some spelling suggestions.
+If you enter a string of letters which cannot be found in the currently selected corpus, a red error line will appear.
+This does not mean that the word is misspelt, but rather that no results can be found.
+On the other hand, if you do make a spelling mistake, you can right-click on the word to get spelling suggestions.

-If you search for a word which is not found in the current corpus, the program will also check all the other corpora to see if they contain the word.
-For example, if you look for the word polymorph in the Spoken section of the British National Corpus, it cannot be found.
+When you right-click on a word marked with an error line, the program will also check all the other corpora to see if they contain the word.
+For example, if you look for the word polymorph in the Spoken section of the British National Corpus, it cannot be found and will be marked with an error.
 However, this technical word does occur in a number of academic texts, and its frequency in each will be displayed.
-If you tap or double-click on one of the corpora listed, the program will start using that corpus.
+If you double-click on one of the corpora listed, the program will start using that corpus.